I-TECH-UW/OpenELIS-Global-2/docs/install.md

 3. Optionally configure your install by editing setup.ini

-	set docker.database=False if you are using a local instance of postgresql instead of a docker database
+	Find the section [DOCKER_VALUES] and set provide_database=True if you would like to use a Docker database

 3. Run the install script in Terminal or Putty